-We require that a majority of our Board and all members of our three standing Committees be comprised of directors who are "independent," as such term is defined in the listing standards of the Nasdaq Listing Standards.
-Each year, the Board undertakes a review of director independence, which includes a review of each director's responses to questionnaires asking about any relationships with us.
+We require that a majority of our Board and all members of our three standing Committees be comprised of directors who are "independent," as such term is defined in the Nasdaq Listing Standards.
+Each year, the Board undertakes a review of director independence, which includes a review of each director nominee's responses to questionnaires asking about any relationships with us.
 This review is designed to identify and evaluate any transactions or relationships between a director or any member of his or her immediate family and us, or members of our senior management or other members of our Board, and all relevant facts and circumstances regarding any such transactions or relationships.
-Consistent with these considerations, our Board has affirmatively determined that each of Ms. McDonald and Ms. Moore and each of Messrs.
+Consistent with these considerations, our Board has affirmatively determined that each of Mses.
+McDonald, Moore and Reed and each of Messrs.
 Miller, Hastings and Nottenburg are independent.